Main DishesSide Dishes

 Transfer the potato balls to a serving bowl.
 Garnish with the green onions, if desired.

-Step Eleven: Serve Hot
+Serve Hot Them Hot!

 Serve these potato balls while still hot.
 Optionally, you can serve them with favorite dips like ranch dressing, ketchup, or a creamy and mildly spicy dip like this chipotle sauce.